SoleimanRahmani/Flask-API-for-spam-detection/README.md

 #### To create a new repository on the command line, the following commands have been executed in the Terminal:
-* echo "# Spam-Detector" >> README.md
+* echo "# Flask-API-for-spam-detection" >> README.md
 * git init
 * git add README.md
 * git commit -m "Spam Detector files"
-* git remote add origin https://github.com/SoleimanRahmani/Spam-Detector.git
+* git remote add origin https://github.com/SoleimanRahmani/Flask-API-for-spam-detection.git
 * git push -u origin master